 How far would you walk for your healing?
 Would you walk 16-and-a-half miles only to hear the healer say “Go home”?
 And would you believe all is well without so much as saying a word?

 Lord, help me today to walk in faith, for I know that You are a faithful God.
 Give me the grace to remain confident in your love.
-Although I have doubted you in the past, I declare today, that I will walk in faith, believing that all is well with me.
+Although I have doubted you in the past, I declare today, that I will walk in confidence, believing that all is well with me.